 I enjoy finding the opportunity in the white space, enrolling people in a new vision, and creating organizational alignment to execute a new idea.
 I focus on solving problems through holistic thinking, connectivity, and collaboration.
 I enjoy the creativity of problem solving that makes the “impossible” → possible.

 My mother was an interior designer, my sister a performance artist, my brother an old-time musician and producer of several traditional music festivals.
 Two of my nieces are a woodblock printer and a cajun musician, and my partner designs eyewear.
 I am surrounded by creativity - so it seems unlikely that I would have landed in financial services.
-And while I have been a general manager at American Express and the head of credit card strategy at JPMorgan Chase, as a seasoned strategist, thought-leader, marketer, product manager, and operator, I have always leveraged my creative side and gravitated to “intrepreneurial” roles where I have had broader control and actively shaped a value proposition.
+As a seasoned strategist, thought-leader, marketer, product manager, and operator, at larger organizations, I have leveraged my creative side and gravitated to “intrepreneurial” roles where I have had broader control and actively shaped a value proposition.

 I took my first step toward entrepreneurism when I met a tour director in the central square of San Miguel de Allende in Mexico: I came home, quit my job, took a month-long tour management course, and worked on the road for the next five years, leading 46 global itineraries on 4 continents.
 I spent these years living abroad -- I completed a graduate degree at the Sorbonne in Paris; lived in Yogyakarta to study traditional Indonesian gamelan music; and immersed myself in a Spanish language program in Madrid (so I could communicate with my family of origin).